Macaulay Posets and Rings: Quotients by Monomial Ideals

-With every block being ordered by a domination order, and all the starts being ordered by the lexicographic border chaser order, we finally have a total order on $\Spider(k,\ell)^{\times, n}$ and this order is Macaulay.
-One might be concerned that the domination order in the blocks of Bezrukov-Elsässer posets seems very different than the lexicographic order in the case for stars.
-However, recall that the legs of a basic star contain a single element, whence the general domination order used for the Bezrukov-Elsässer posets is just the lexicographic order when the spiders are basic stars.
+With every block being ordered by a domination order, and all the starts being ordered by the lexicographic border chaser order, we finally have a total order on $\Spider(k,\ell)^{\times, n}$.
+It is not obvious that this order is Macaulay and a proof that it is Macaulay is given in \cite{BezrukovElsasserSpiders}.
+The notation in \cite{BezrukovElsasserSpiders} is different from the one we have used here.
+In \cite{BezrukovElsasserSpiders}, for $a\in \Spider^{\times, n}(k,\ell)$ the authors define $\underline{a}$ and $\vec{a}$, and use these to define a total order.
+The definition of $\underline{a}$ in \cite{BezrukovElsasserSpiders} in our notation means the start of the block that $a$ belongs to.
+The definition of $\vec{a}$ in \cite{BezrukovElsasserSpiders} in our notation means $\pi_B(a)$, where $B$ is the block that $a$ belongs to.
+These facts follow from the definitions.